crypt0miester/pyfasthash/README.md

 It provides several common hash algorithms with C/C++ implementation for performance and compatibility.

+Fixed erthink error not being able to be fetched and changed to a new git repo.

 ```python
 >>> import pyhash
 >>> hasher = pyhash.fnv1_32()